Robson-Ferreira/will-backend/README.md

 ```

 With this rule registered, any user who makes the payment of a boleto whose value is between 2000 and 5000, will earn 4% cashback that will be added to the account balance.

+### Transaction History

+All users can see the history of payments made.
+To do this, simply make a request to `http://localhost:4001/payment/transactions` - `GET`.
+This endpoint returns to us, in a paged form, all the transactions carried out by the logged-in user.
+To see all available filters, see swagger.